+Corruption or any dishonest or fraudulent behavior including bribery, as set out in the Anti-Bribery Regulations defined below, will not be tolerated.
 The Company, and its Directors, Executives, employees, contractors or agents will not make or permit to be made any improper payments and will comply with the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, the Organization for Economic Co-operation and Development ("OECD") Convention on Anti-Bribery, and other applicable local anti-bribery laws and international anti-bribery standards (collectively, the "Anti-Bribery Regulations").

-Company will not pay any commission, finder's fee, or referral fee, or make any political contribution, to any person in violation of any Anti-Bribery Regulations in connection with activities on behalf of the Company.
+Company will not pay any commission, finder's fee, or referral fee, or make any political or charitable contribution, to any person in violation of any Anti-Bribery Regulations in connection with activities on behalf of the Company.
+The Company's training on ethical standards includes anti-corruption to ensure that all personnel are knowledgeable about these regulations and adhere to our anti-corruption and anti-bribery policy.